bl0q-app/plip/docs/guide/log-levels.md

 - Use `debug` for technical implementation details
 - Use `warn` for issues that need attention but don't break functionality
 - Use `error` for failures that are handled gracefully
-- Use `fatal` only for truly critical, unrecoverable errors
+- Use `trace` for execution flow and detailed debugging paths

 ### 2. Be Consistent
 Establish team conventions for when to use each level: